ab5tract/Terminal-Print/README.md

 $screen.initialize-screen;                      # saves current screen state, blanks screen, and hides cursor

-$screen.change-cell(9, 23, '%');                # change the contents of the grid cell at line 9 column 23
+$screen.change-cell(9, 23, '%');                # change the contents of the grid cell at column 9 line 23
-$screen.cell-string(9, 23);                     # returns the escape sequence to put '%' on line 9 column 23
+$screen.cell-string(9, 23);                     # returns the escape sequence to put '%' on column 9 line 23
-$screen.print-cell(9, 23);                      # prints "%" on the 23rd column of the 9th row
+$screen.print-cell(9, 23);                      # prints "%" on the 9th column of the 23rd line
-$screen.print-cell(9, 23, '&');                 # changes the cell at 9:23 to '&' and prints it
+$screen.print-cell(9, 23, '&');                 # changes the cell at x:9, y:23 to '&' and prints it

 $screen.print-string(9, 23, "hello\nworld!");   # prints a whole string (which can include newlines!)